-1 person dead and 9 injured in shooting at Michigan church, police say
+1 person dead and 9 injured in a shooting and fire at a Michigan church, police say

 Latest Weather Blog

-1 person dead and 9 injured in shooting at Michigan church, police say
+1 person dead and 9 injured in a shooting and fire at a Michigan church, police say

-GRAND BLANC, Mich.
-(AP) — A gunman opened fire inside a Michigan church during Sunday services before apparently setting the building ablaze, killing at least one person and injuring nine before police shot him, authorities said
+GRAND BLANC TOWNSHIP, Mich.
+(AP) — A gunman opened fire inside a Mormon church in Michigan during Sunday services before apparently setting the building ablaze, killing at least one person and injuring nine before police shot him, authorities said

-Hundreds of people were inside The Church of Jesus Christ of Latter-day Saints in Grand Blanc Township when a 40-year-old man rammed his vehicle into the front door, then exited the vehicle and started shooting, Police Chief William Renye told reporters.
+Hundreds of people were inside The Church of Jesus Christ of Latter-day Saints in Grand Blanc Township when a 40-year-old man rammed a pickup truck through the front door, then got out of the vehicle and started shooting, Police Chief William Renye told reporters.
+Police believe he “deliberately” set the building on fire.

+After the suspect left the church, two officers pursued him and “engaged in gunfire,” Renye said.
+The man was killed.

-The suspect is believed to have set the church on fire, Renye said.
-Flames and smoke could be seen for hours before the blaze was put out.
+Flames and smoke could be seen pouring from the church for hours before the blaze was put out.
 First responders were then sifting through the wreckage.

 “We do believe we will find some additional victims once we find the area where the fire was,” Renye said.

-Scott Bennett, supervisor of Grand Blanc Township, said the shooting and fire is “a tragedy that nobody wants to encounter."

 Police said they did not yet have a motive for the fire or shooting.

-The church, circled by a parking lot and a large lawn, is located near residential areas and a Jehovah’s Witness church.
+Investigators are searching the suspect’s residence in nearby Burton.
+Authorities did not provide any additional details about the suspect, including whether he was a member of The Church of Jesus Christ of Latter-day Saints, widely known as the Mormon church.

+It was the latest of many shooting attacks on houses of worship in the U.S. over the past 20 years, including one in August that killed two children during Mass at the Church of the Annunciation in Minneapolis.

 Trending News

+The impact spread quickly to neighboring communities, including the small city that shares a name with the township.

+“Although we are two separate governmental units, we are a very cohesive community,” said city of Grand Blanc Mayor John Creasey.
+“This sort of thing is painful for our entire community.
+I’m struggling to digest all that has happened, and my heart goes out to all of the affected families.”

-Michigan Gov. Gretchen Whitmer said in a statement that her heart is breaking for the Grand Blanc community.
+Michigan Gov. Gretchen Whitmer said in a statement that her heart was breaking for the community.
 “Violence anywhere especially in a place of worship, is unacceptable,” she said.

 The shooting occurred the morning after Russell M. Nelson, the oldest-ever president of The Church of Jesus Christ of Latter-day Saints, died at 101.
-The next president of the faith, known widely as the Mormon church, is expected to be Dallin H. Oaks, per church protocol.
+The next president of the faith is expected to be Dallin H. Oaks, per church protocol.

+“The church is in communication with local law enforcement as the investigation continues and as we receive updates on the condition of those affected,” Doug Anderson, a spokesperson for Utah-based faith said in a statement.

+“Places of worship are meant to be sanctuaries of peacemaking, prayer and connection.
+We pray for peace and healing for all involved.”

 More News